 Most expats will find themselves relocating to the Iraqi capital of Baghdad on the banks of the Tigris River.
 Expats living in Iraq are generally housed in secure compounds.
 Although these living arrangements tend to restrict one's freedom, most expats report feeling relatively secure.
 The general standard of accommodation in these compounds is comfortable and includes facilities to keep residents entertained, such as gyms, swimming pools, restaurants and shops.

 The cost of living in Iraq is not too high, and expats are generally well remunerated – indeed, financial benefits are one of the main reasons expats move to Iraq.
 Leisure activities tend to be expensive, however, and expats may also find themselves paying large sums towards utilities such as water and electricity.
 While rent, transport, groceries and general shopping are not necessarily expensive in Iraq, they are not exactly cheap either.

 That said, the short-term work contracts that most expats move to Iraq for generally include many of the everyday costs of living, such as accommodation and transport.
 On top of being well paid for their work, expats will therefore not have to worry about high expenditure on living costs during their stay in Iraq.

 Expat families and children

-While education is highly valued in Iraqi society, there are very limited schooling options available for expat children.
-The vast majority of international schools that once existed in Baghdad have closed.
-Local schools, which are now under-resourced and overcrowded, are unsuitable for expat children.
+While education is highly valued in Iraqi society, there are minimal schooling options available for expat children.
+The vast majority of international schools that once existed in Baghdad have closed, though a few still exist, and some can be found in Kurdistan.

 Climate in Iraq

-Expats who haven’t previously lived elsewhere in the Middle East may struggle to adjust to the climate of Iraq.
-The country is mostly desert where winters are cool and summers are hot, dry and cloudless.
-The mountainous regions along the Iranian and Turkish borders experience cold winter with occasional heavy snowfalls.
+Expats who haven't previously lived elsewhere in the Middle East may struggle to adjust to the climate of Iraq.
+The country is mostly desert, where winters are cool and summers are hot, dry and cloudless.
+The mountainous regions along the Iranian and Turkish borders are particularly chilly and experience occasional heavy snowfalls.

 Capital city: Baghdad